GLOBAL MARKETS-Wall Street, euro zone shares rise, dollar weaker

 As most global stock markets rose, safe-haven U.S. debt retreated before the Treasury’s seven-year note auction.

-The recent rise in yields helped the Treasury sell $29 billion in seven-year notes in this week’s final sale of $99 billion in coupon-bearing debt.
+The recent rise in yields may help the Treasury sell $29 billion in seven-year notes at 1700 GMT, the final sale of $99 billion in coupon-bearing debt this week.
+Strong demand emerged for a sale of $35 billion of five-year notes on Wednesday.

-“The seven-year note auction went very well, (drawing) the largest buyside bid share since February 2012,” said John Canavan, fixed income analyst at Stone & McCarthy Research Associates in Princeton, New Jersey.
+“Yesterday we had a real bid come back into the market.
+Now it looks like we’re going to gravitate to possibly higher prices but we do have to take this seven-year note out of the way,” said Tom Tucci, head of Treasuries trading at CIBC in New York.

 Top European stocks climbed 0.3 percent as they steadied after heavy falls on Wednesday, but the drop in Japan’s Nikkei in Asian trading left MSCI’s world index at a three-week low.